openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 NOTE: These APIs are not exposed to client and available only internally

-#### Steps `internal/v1/caas-alerts/alertmanager`
+#### Steps for `internal/v1/caas-alerts/alertmanager`
-This API is activated only after configuring ACM alertmanager that can it can call back alarm service
+This API is activated only after configuring ACM alertmanager that can call back alarm service.

+All the alerts coming through this endpoint are of ResourceType that's "Logical"(kind) and "Compute"(class) which is effectively a cluster.
+For additional types of ResourceType we would like support in the future, we can simply follow the same pattern i.e figure out the Kind and Class to get the ID + understand the source of Definitions + potentially open up another endpoint if alert aggregator is not Alertmanager.

 A minimal configuration
 ```yaml